 2005 SUPPLY CHAIN EXECUTIVE FORUM, QUEENSLAND

-Theme: Aligning the enterprise with its customers, suppliers,
+Theme: Aligning the enterprise with its customers, suppliers, and third parties

 This was the inaugural event in Supply Chain Executive Forum series , and was conducted under the auspices of the Centre for Supply Chain Research, University of Wollongong, NSW, Australia.